unadlib/mutative/README.md

 - strict - `boolean`, the default is false.

   > Forbid accessing non-draftable values in strict mode(unless using `unsafe()`).

+  > It is recommended to enable `strict` in development mode and disable `strict` in production mode.
+This will ensure safe returns and also keep good performance in the production build.

+  > If the return value is mixed drafts or `undefined`, then use `safeReturn()` wrapper.

 - enablePatches - `boolean`, the default is false.